Tåt

 more

-A little further south, in the southeast, is Trappan, where a staircase leads down into the water towards a soft sandy bottom.
-It is a popular spot among both islanders and bathers on sunny days.
+A little further south, to the south-east, between Håla Berget and Långholmen, there is a cove with a lovely soft sandy bottom that can be reached from the cliffs.
+It is a popular spot with both islanders and day-trippers on sunny days.

 more